emacsmirror/undo-fu/readme.rst

 Undo Limits
 ^^^^^^^^^^^

-The default undo limits for emacs are quite low _(0.15mb at time of writing)_ ``undo-tree`` for example increases these limits.
+The default undo limits for emacs are quite low *(0.15 MB at time of writing)* ``undo-tree`` for example increases these limits.

 On modern systems you may wish to use much higher limits.

 This example sets the limit to 64mb,
 1.5x (96mb) for the strong limit and
-10x (960mb) for the outer limit.
+15x (960mb) for the outer limit.
 *Emacs uses 100x for the outer limit but this may be too high when using increased limits.*

 .. code-block:: elisp